provable-things/ptokens-bridges/README.md

-### pTokens Strongbox
+### pTokens Bridges

-Wrapper to execute pTokens on a Strongbox-enabled device and to generate Google-backed attestations
+Wrappers to execute pTokens on a Strongbox-enabled device and to generate Google-backed attestations